Understanding how school policies and practices shape school climate – School Choices – Scoping Phase Survey

 This project is currently in the scoping phase.
 The aim of the scoping phase is to assess the feasibility of designing an impact evaluation that can produce causal evidence about the impact of different types of ASCE practices.
 The initial scoping phase focused on analysing school behaviour policies as a proxy for understanding schools’ approaches to behaviour management.
 The extended scoping phase will:

-- map out and understand variation in intended practices and their implementation, using data from a survey of school leaders and staff that includes the abovementioned questionnaires.
+• map out and understand variation in intended practices and their implementation, using data from survey responses.

 Initial scoping phase findings